 I am an Assistant Professor at the University of Michigan School of Information.
 I am also affiliated with the Center for Social Media Responsibility (CSMR), the Center for Ethics, Society, and Computing (ESC), and the Digital Studies Institute.
-I am also a member of the Social Media Research Lab.
+I am also a co-director of the Social Media Research Lab.
 Her research interests are in social computing, computer-mediated communication, and human-computer interaction, including examining relationships between emotions, identity, and technologies in contexts ranging from social media to artificial intelligence.

 Dr. Andalibi’s work is published in venues such as ACM CHI, CSCW, TOCHI, JMIR, and New Media and Society, and featured by media outlets such as CNN, Fast Company, and Huffington Post.
 Her publications have received awards at ACM CHI and CSCW and her work is sponsored by the National Science Foundation.
 Prior to joining UMSI, her generative research at Yahoo directly contributed to novel publicly launched communication technology products.
 I was also the recipient of Drexel University’s Outstanding Promise Award, and a two-times recipient of the Phoebe W. Haas Endowed Doctoral Fellowship Award.

 Prior to joining UMSI, she received her Ph.D. in Information Studies from the College of Computing and Informatics at Drexel University where she was advised by Dr. Andrea Forte. she also holds a M.S. in Socio-technical Systems Engineering from Stevens Institute of Technology, and a B.S. in Theoretical Computer Science from Sharif University of Technology.
 She enjoys telling stories through my work and hobbies such as photography.

 human-computer interaction (HCI), social computing, computer-mediated communication (CMC), health informatics